bergplace/Dru/docs/docs/server.rst

 Thanks to the support of `Zcash Foundation <https://www.zfnd.org/>`_. we host an instance of Dru synced with Zcash blockchain.

-It is available until 2021-12-31 at the following addresses:
+It is available until withdrawing (not earlier than 2021-12-31) at the following addresses:

 SSL-enabled, recommended: